-In 2014, the Ohio Division of Child Support partnered with the Center to provide parenting education for non-custodial fathers who fell behind on their child support.
+In 2014, the Ohio Division of Child Support partnered with the Center to provide parenting education for non-custodial fathers who were behind on their child support.
 This prompted an emphasis on serving fathers and a 2016 partnership with the THRIVE infant mortality prevention project that continues to the present day.

-In 2017, the state of Ohio designated the Center as the child care resource and referral agency for Mahoning, Medina, Portage, Stark, Summit, and Trumbull counties.
-As the region's child care resource and referral agency, the Center helps early childhood providers improve their quality, helps families find early childhood programs that meet their needs, and raises community awareness about the importance of early childhood development.
+In 2017, the State of Ohio designated the Center as the Child Care Resource and Referral agency serving Mahoning, Medina, Portage, Stark, Summit, and Trumbull counties.
+The Center equips early childhood professionals with the knowledge and resources they need to provide high-quality education and care, helps families find high-quality early childhood programs that meet their needs, and raises public awareness about the importance of early childhood development.
 Satellite offices were opened in Mahoning and Summit counties.

 In 2020, community support enabled the Center to expand its Canton presence by creating an early childhood campus that includes a new building for the training, mentoring, and coaching of early childhood professionals.
 As the Early Childhood Resource Center celebrates more than 20 years in operation, the expanded campus is an early childhood hub that serves as a vibrant, family-friendly community resource for a wide range of parents, early childhood professionals, and community groups.